-From the results obtained, the decision was clear and additional tests, like tests with a mixture of 50% of the spacer or a mixture of 30% spacer/y% cement + x% of mud, were not required.
+From the results obtained, the decision was clear and additional tests, as tests with a mixture of 50% of the spacer or a mixture of 30% spacer/y% cement + x% of mud, were not required.
 At that moment, I think, they were not necessary because it was clear that a mixture with mud would have probably given less CS.
-Again, this depends on fluids (spacer and cement slurry) types and designs, results can vary a bit from a design to another but at the end the CS will drop considerably, the same works for the MRayl value as well (the right value should be provided for the cement evaluation logs).
+Again, this depends on fluids (spacer and cement slurry) types and designs, results can vary a bit from a design to another but at the end, the CS will drop considerably, the same works for the MRayl value as well (the right value should be provided for the cement evaluation logs).

 Cementing job evaluation:

-It would have been interesting to comment a more comparing CBL VDL logs from both cases.
+It would have been interesting to comment more comparing CBL VDL logs from both cases.
 Unfortunately, data are not available since the final client does not run logs to evaluate the jobs.
-And if he did, according to some comments from local engineers in both sides (final client and cementing services), logs would have been run after a week or more like a month.
+And if he did, according to some comments from local engineers on both sides (final client and cementing services), logs would have been run after a week or more like a month.
 A month is a quite long time indeed, but CBL VDL logs used to be run, especially for production’s 7 o 7 5/8’’ liners, after the last 6 ½’’ section was drilled.
 The common practice was to run CBL VDL + Caliper and any others at the same time.
 This is to say that after such time probably the log’s responses may be the same, except if the calibrations are not done properly as per the correct MRayl value.

-Let close my thoughts
+Let me close my thoughts

-The spacer and the bottom plug play an important role in cement placement and help meeting the job objectives.
-In this post, we attempt to explain that it is not all to use a spacer and wiper plug to meet job objectives, their position is also a critical parameter to be considered.
-For now, I would prefer to pump the bottom plug preceded by the spacer ensuring that the cement slurry at least will reach the annulus uncontaminated because its interaction with spacer alters its properties.
+The spacer and the bottom plug play an important role in cement placement and help meet the job objectives.
+In this post, we attempted to explain that it is not all to use a spacer and wiper plug to meet job objectives, their position is also a critical parameter to be considered.
+For now, I would prefer to pump the bottom plug preceded by the spacer ensuring that the cement slurry at least will reach the annulus uncontaminated because its interaction with the spacer alters its properties.

-Cementing jobs are performed almost everywhere a well is drilled (oil and gas, geothermal, water, gas storage, salt production, etc.…), the probability to have more data to sustain the practice implemented by that service company, I think, may be high.
+Cementing jobs are performed almost everywhere a well is drilled (oil and gas, geothermal, water, gas storage, salt production, etc.…), the probability to have more data to sustain the practice implemented by that service company, I think, maybe high.
 I am sure that there are undocumented best practices developed and implemented somewhere and it is unfortunate indeed, we don’t have more data on this topic.
 What I am expecting now is to have some feedback and experience from readers.
 Please share with me I will be more than happy to read and learn from you all.
-Let open a new discussion and share.
+Let’s open a new discussion and share.

 Some references to read